MoguchiyDuh/Vaults/Math/Algebra/Quadratic Inequalities.md

 **For $ax^2 + bx + c < 0$:**
 - Find where parabola is **below** x-axis

-[IMAGE: Parabola with shaded regions for different inequalities]

 **Example:** $x^2 - 4 \geq 0$
 - Roots: $x = -2, x = 2$